 For example, if the latency is set to six months, the warehousing process only takes into account the data present in a stage table whose timestamp is not older than six months.
 If the data loaded by an ETL task refers to metrics collected before this date, they will ben ignored by the warehousing engine and will not be reported.

 These settings are necessary because the warehousing process has to deal with a great volume of summarizations; establishing limits prevents the process from becoming unmanageable.

 Another very important parameter that can be set in the Aging Configuration page is the partition period, which allows you to improve the performances of the BMC TrueSight Capacity Optimization DWH by using table partitioning.
 The partition period is expressed in days and defines the time span of each chunk in which the tables will be partitioned.

 To tune this parameter you must consider the specific needs of your BMC TrueSight Capacity Optimization deployment, because this setting speeds up the execution of SQL instructions by limiting it to one partition at a time.
 Partitions allow smaller indices to query, update and drop table rows.
 This feature is totally transparent to BMC TrueSight Capacity Optimization users, and a good tuning of the parameter for each table can lead to major speed-ups.

 For example, if you want to have a data retention period of three months but your users frequently perform analyses that are based on data from the last two weeks, you could set the partition period to 15 days.
 This way, most of the queries will be executed only on the last partition, which is much smaller than the whole table.

-Click Add configuration to define a new aging configuration.
 The Add aging configuration form has the following fields: